 Various types of gas meters are available for gas volume measurement.
 They are necessary to bill the consumption of the gas.
 In industry, they are also used for monitoring processes where the exact gas volume is important.
 Variants of gas meters are rotary piston meters, turbine meters, ultrasonic meters, vortex gas meters, Coriolis meters.
 They differ in terms of size, area of application and measuring range.
-Their operating principles are sometimes very different, as these two examples show: Turbine meter
+Their operating principles are sometimes very different, as these examples show: Turbine meter

 for custody transfer measurements determine the volume flow through a rotating turbine measuring wheel, the number of revolutions of which is proportional to the operating volume that has flowed through.
 Ultrasonic meter